moallemi/gradle-advanced-build-version/README.md

 If your app name is MyApp with 2.7 version name, and you are in debug mode, the output apk file name will be: `MyApp-2.7-debug.apk`

-**NOTE:** Android Gradle Plugin 4.1.0 [drops support](https://developer.android.com/studio/known-issues#variant_output) for renaming apk.
+**NOTE for v 2.x.x Only:** Android Gradle Plugin 4.1.0 [drops support](https://developer.android.com/studio/known-issues#variant_output) for renaming apk.
 We are using a workaround to keep renaming option for gradle-advanced-build-version library.
 So if you are using AGP 4.1.0+, you have to add `advancedVersioning.renameOutputApk()` after android configuration.
 The order is important:

 ```groovy